chickensoft-games/GodotEnv/README.md

 > **IMPORTANT:** If you're using Chicken to install of your addons, you can safely add your `addons` folder to your `.gitignore` file.
 >
-> Just run `chicken addon install` after cloning your project or whenever your `addons.json` file changes!
+> Just run `chicken addons install` after cloning your project or whenever your `addons.json` file changes!

 ### Remote Git Repositories